-For the LEA: Polk County Sheriff's Office, Sheriff

-For DHS: Atlanta, Field Office Director
+For the LEA: (LEA Sheriff, no name just title) For DHS: (XXX Field Office Director, no name just title)

 VIII.
 EFFECTIVE DATE, SUSPENSION, AND TERMINATION OF THIS MOA

 This MOA becomes effective upon signature of both parties and will remain in effect until either party terminates or suspends the MOA.
 Termination by the LEA shall be provided, in writing, to the local Field Office.